Our health is in a tug of war everyday. You eat something healthy, you've pulled the rope in the right direction. You eat junk food, you lose ground.

 You can eat and eat until your belly is full but if your food is void of nutrients, you will be malnourished.

 Remember the 80/20 rule.
 Eat well 80% of the time.
-That leaves plenty of room for unexpected eating situations and the occasional junk food.
-The key word is occasional.
+That leaves plenty of room for unexpected eating situations and occasional junk food.

 Avoid refined/processed foods.
-These contain chemicals, toxins, preservatives, etc. that work against your body.
+These contain chemicals, toxins, dyes, preservatives, etc. that work against your body.
+Read more here.
 One of the best acronyms I've seen is:

-Cold-water fish, like salmon, nuts, avocados, coconut, olives and their oils all contain the healthy fats that are a vital part of all cells and are required for hormone production and brain health.
+Cold-water fish, like salmon, nuts, avocados, coconut, olives, and their oils, all contain the healthy fats that are a vital part of all cells and are required for hormone production and brain health.
 There are some vitamins that are fat-soluble.
 This means they NEED fat in order to be used by the body.
-Fat is extremely important to our body.
+Fat is extremely important to our bodies.

 Ameling, J. (n.d.).
 Food.
 Retrieved May 9, 2020, from https://trinityschool.instructure.com/courses/472/pages/week-3-lecture-2-food